ThiagorBraz/travel-agency-mvc-project/README.md

 ## Project Structure

 - Controllers/ — BookingsController, ToursController,
-  GalleryController, HomePageController, ErrorController
+  GalleryController, HomePageController and ErrorController
 - Views/ — Razor templates for each page and shared layouts
 - Models/ — Entity Framework data models
 - CSS/ and JavaScript/ — Front-end assets
+- App_Start/ — Route and filter configurations

+## Note on Images

+The Content/ folder containing the project images has not been included in this repository for privacy reasons.
+The application structure, logic and all source code are fully available above.

 ## Academic Context

 Developed at Atlantic Technological University (ATU), Sligo — BSc (Hons) Computer Science, 2nd Semester, Web Design Module.

-## Note
+## Database Setup

 This project requires a local SQL Server Express instance to run.
 Connection string and database configuration are defined in